 How to mix your way to a brilliant cocktail menu

 With bartenders becoming ever-increasingly skilled in the craft of mixology, we’re seeing true cocktail greatness all around us.
 New ingredient combinations, some awe-inspiring and others downright bizarre, are cropping up more often.
-In the world of cocktails, we’re witnessing the Italian Renaissance; Amari spirits are now making their way onto drinks menus nationwide and we’re seeing a revival of the old favourites like the classic Margarita or Old Fashioned, served straight up or with a modern twist.
+In the world of cocktails, we’re witnessing the Italian Renaissance; Amari spirits are now making their way onto drinks menus nationwide and we’re seeing a revival of the old favorites like the classic Margarita or Old Fashioned, served straight up or with a modern twist.

 As consumers and a nation of fervent alcohol drinkers, we’re spoiled for choice.
 But for bar owners, it’s never been more of a challenge to make a cocktail menu that truly stands out.
 The UK boasts more highly skilled bartenders and high-quality cocktails than ever before.
 In fact, London homes the best cocktail scene in the world.